 Yui reminds me of Minori from Toradora and I feel OreGairu has got a lot of inspiration from that series with the lead male as well (though he not only looks delinquent, he pretty much is).
 Similar storyline pacing and character dialogue/interactions.
 As a big fan of Toradora I think this one is going to be a must.

-Oregairu feels similar to Toradora!.
-The first point is that both male main characters (Ryuuji Takasu in Toradora! and Hachiman Hikigaya in Oregairu) have those "hostile eyes" which makes people think that they are criminal; which they aren't.
-Both of them are insecure and gets some kind of "help" with their social problems.
-Second point is the atmosphere, which feels similar, in a way, and both takes place in school.
-Third point is the kind of characters in both shows, which I think all could be in either show, because the way the act and talk is similar.
-The art is also something that they
+Just in general, the atmosphere of Oregairu feels similar to Toradora!.
+Both male main characters (Ryuuji Takasu in Toradora! and Hachiman Hikigaya in Oregairu) have those "hostile eyes" which makes people think that they are criminal; which they aren't.
+They are insecure and gets help from friends with their social problems.
+All the characters in both shows seem like they belong either.
+The art is also something that they have in common.

 The main male protagonist definitely has a strange look on his face in both series.
 But beyond that, they also have a strange relationship/interactions with the main female protagonist of the series.

 Both Toradora! and Yahari Ore no Seishun Love Come wa Machigatteiru. takes place in a school life setting where youth experiences the life of drama and love.
 At the same time, there's also joy and fun for the main characters - some taken less so more than others.

 Both series also makes usage of humorous dialogues in a lighthearted setting.

 The two shows include their main male characters as an outcast that is forced by the story to possibly end up with either of the two female characters in a romantic relationship.